Physical Yukawa Couplings in Heterotic String Compactifications: Numerical results

 In Figure~\ref{fig:normalizedYukawasTY}, we present the $\epsilon$-dependent couplings $\kappa_{aaa}$, using the basis of~\cite{Kalara:1987qv} and focusing on $0\leq\epsilon\leq2$; note that this basis differs from the one shown in Table~\ref{tab:monomialsTY}.
 The couplings $(\kappa_{111}, \kappa_{222}, \kappa_{333}, \kappa_{444})$ and $(\kappa_{777}, \kappa_{888})$ are respectively degenerate while the others vanish, in agreement with the results in~\cite{Kalara:1987qv}.
 In Figure~\ref{fig:normalized_YukawasTY_log}, we plot the absolute value of the normalized Yukawa couplings on a logarithmic scale.\footnote{Plotting absolute values shows an artificial ``crossover'' near $\epsilon\approx0.20$: In fact, $Y_{888}$ and $Y_{555}$ have opposite signs and never coincide.
 In turn, the physical normalization moves the actual $Y_{222}/Y_{555}$ ``crossover'' coincidence from $\epsilon\approx0.15$ in Figure~\ref{fig:normalizedYukawasTY} to $\epsilon\approx0.05$ in Figure~\ref{fig:normalized_YukawasTY_log}.}

-Post-normalization, we note that as $\epsilon$ increases, a hierarchy between $Y_5=Y_{555}$ and the other couplings develops, and they appear to converge to different values in the large-$\epsilon$ regime.
+Post-normalization, we note that as $\epsilon$ increases, a hierarchy between $Y_5=Y_{555}$ and the other couplings develops,\footnote{Similar hierarchies appearing after normalization have been observed for toroidal orbifolds~\cite{Ishiguro:2021drk}.} and they appear to converge to different values in the large-$\epsilon$ regime.
 Looking at the logarithmic plot of the absolute values for the normalized Yukawa couplings we identify a hierarchy of $10^2$ in the couplings.
 We defer a further analysis of the phenomenological implications of this large-$\epsilon$ hierarchy, as well as the $\widehat\kappa_{222}/\widehat\kappa_{555}$``crossover'' near $\epsilon\approx0.15$ in Figure~\ref{fig:normalizedYukawasTY} to a later effort; for an early phenomenological discussion at the level of the unnormalized Yukawa textures, see also~\cite{Kalara:1987qv}.